-Information provided by The Gazette:
+Information via The Gazette:

 The victim: Darlene Krashoc, 20, a soldier at Fort Carson who worked as a mechanic at the Army post.